 These rubber tubes covered with fabric are placed inside the boxes , where abrasion action takes place.
 The boxes get rotated continuously.
 The tubes fall on the rubbing pads.
 18000 cycles are fixed in counter meter.
 When the counter meter reading reaches pre fixed reading, the machine gets stopped automatically.

 Now we take out the all rubber tubes from the boxes.
 The fabric is removed from each tube.
 This fabric is rated for pilling resistance result in the tested fabric.

-The level of pilling is rated on 1 - 5 scale.
-Rating of 1 is considered as very poor and rating of 5 is considered as no pilling in the fabric.
+The level of pilling is rated on a 1 - 5 scale.
+A rating of 1 is considered as very poor and a rating of 5 is considered as no pilling in the fabric.

 Testing of bursting strength of the fabric by diaphragm burst hydraulic bursting strength teser